Kennedy-Lugar Youth Exchange and Study (YES)

 ECA_YES_AC Logo Lockup.jpg

-The Kennedy-Lugar Youth Exchange and Study (YES) program seeks to provide high school students from countries with significant Muslim populations with a better understanding of American society and its people, institutions, values, and culture.
+The Kennedy-Lugar Youth Exchange and Study (YES) program seeks to provide high school students from countries with strategic importance with a better understanding of American society and its people, institutions, values, and culture.

 50271507893_5f62df44f4_o.jpg